swetapatnaik/fake-backend/read.md

 node server.js to start the server

-To use in webpack server
+To use in webpack server add the following to webpack.config.js file.

     devServer: {